Woman to get possession of inherited land after 66 years

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Supreme Court on Saturday ordered giving the possession of 1,126 kanals of inherited land to a woman, as Chief Justice Saqib Nisar sought a compliance report within a week.
+LAHORE: The Supreme Court on Saturday ordered to give the possession of 1,126 kanals of inheritance land to a woman, as Chief Justice Saqib Nisar sought a compliance report within a week.

-The Chief Justice of Pakistan was hearing a petition filed by the woman who told the court that her father divided the land among all the brother and sisters in 1962 according to Shariah, but her brothers refused to give her share after his death.
-On this, the chief justice asked one of the brothers, who was present in the court, that under which law they did not give the rightful share to his sister.
+The chief justice asked one of the brothers, who was present in the court, that under which law they did not give the rightful share to his sister.

-LAHORE: The Supreme Court on Saturday ordered giving the possession of 1,126 kanals of inherited land to a woman, as Chief Justice Saqib Nisar sought a compliance report within a week.
+LAHORE: The Supreme Court on Saturday ordered to give the possession of 1,126 kanals of inheritance land to a woman, as Chief Justice Saqib Nisar sought a compliance report within a week.

-The Chief Justice of Pakistan was hearing a petition filed by the woman who told the court that her father divided the land among all the brother and sisters in 1962 according to Shariah, but her brothers refused to give her share after his death.
-On this, the chief justice asked one of the brothers, who was present in the court, that under which law they did not give the rightful share to his sister.
+The chief justice asked one of the brothers, who was present in the court, that under which law they did not give the rightful share to his sister.

 Comments